robflop/megumin.love/README.md

 Runs under NodeJS with Express, SQLite3 and Socket.IO.

 ## Self-hosting Usage:
-- Rename `config.sample.js` to ``config.js` and adjust as needed/wanted
+- Rename `config.sample.json` to ``config.json` and adjust as needed/wanted
 - Run `npm install` in a terminal to install dependencies
 - Start the website using `node server.js`
 - Click!

 #### Information

-If you do not plan on using the prepared database that comes by default located in `./db/megumin_yamero.db` as is, you will either have to rename the database name to your liking, or create one of your own and execute the queries below on it before being able to run the website.

-In addition, if you add to the errorTemplates, you will have to create the actual html pages for these in `./pages/errorTemplates/` aswell, otherwise this setting will not take effect.
+If you add to the errorTemplates, you will have to create the actual html pages for these in `./pages/errorTemplates/` aswell, otherwise this setting will not take effect.

-##### Necessary queries:

-1) `CREATE TABLE yamero_counter ( counter INT NOT NULL );`

-2) `INSERT INTO yamero_counter (counter) VALUES ('0');`

 ### Adding new sounds:
 - Put your new sound files in the `./sounds/` folder (in mp3, ogg, aac and format)